elugens/hello-javascript/docs/general-javascript-questions/prototypes-inheritance/native-prototypes.md

 ---

-### Can you give a general overview about native prototypes and objects in JavaScript?
+### Can you give me a high-level overview of JavaScript's native prototypes and objects?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> All the custom and built-in native objects have the prototype property which can be used to extend their functionality by adding new properties and methods to them.
-The native prototypes can only be edited, or new ones can be added to them, but they cannot be deleted.
+  <div><strong>Interview Response:</strong> The prototype property is present in all custom and built-in native objects, and it might get used to improve their usefulness by adding additional attributes and methods.
+Native prototypes may only be changed or new ones added to them; they cannot get erased.
 </div>
   </div>
 </details>